TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 ![API sample](ApiPicture.png)

-UML diagram for our test process is the following
+In our scenario we will send confirmed PO from D365FO to this API.
+UML diagram for our test process is the following:

 ![UML Diagram](UMLDiagram.png)